umbraco/UmbracoDocs/Reference/Templating/Modelsbuilder/Install-And-Configure.md

-# Install and configure Umbraco ModelsBuilder
+# Install and configure Umbraco Models Builder

 ## Install

-In order for the ModelsBuilder to be used in a website, the [Umbraco.ModelsBuilder NuGet package](https://www.nuget.org/packages/Umbraco.ModelsBuilder/) needs to be installed.
-From Umbraco 7.4+ the ModelsBuilder is bundled with the main Umbraco distribution.
+In order for Models Builder to be used in a website, the [Umbraco.ModelsBuilder NuGet package](https://www.nuget.org/packages/Umbraco.ModelsBuilder/) needs to be installed.
+From Umbraco 7.4+, Models Builder is bundled with the main Umbraco distribution.

 ## Configure

-Then, the following application settings (in the `appSettings` section of the `Web.config` file) control what the ModelsBuilder actually does:
+Then, the following application settings (in the `appSettings` section of the `Web.config` file) control what Models Builder actually does:

-* `Umbraco.ModelsBuilder.Enable` can be `true` or `false` (default) and acts as a giant kill-switch: When `false`, the ModelsBuilder behaves as if it were not installed at all, and all other settings are ignored.
+* `Umbraco.ModelsBuilder.Enable` can be `true` or `false` (default) and acts as a giant kill-switch: When `false`, Models Builder behaves as if it were not installed at all, and all other settings are ignored.

-* `Umbraco.ModelsBuilder.ModelsMode` determines how the ModelsBuilder generates models.
+* `Umbraco.ModelsBuilder.ModelsMode` determines how Models Builder generates models.
 Valid values are:
     * `Nothing` (default): Do not generate models
     * `PureLive`: Generate models in a dynamic in-memory assembly
     * `Dll`: Generate models in a Dll in `~/bin` (causes an application restart) whenever the user "clicks the button"